Inequality

 Remember Smaug the dragon, in The Hobbit?
 He hoarded up a vast pile of wealth, and then he just hung out in his cave, sitting on it (with occasional forays to further pillage and immolate the local populace).

-But here’s what’s even more egregious: that concentrated wealth is strangling our economy, our economic growth, our national prosperity.
-Wealth concentration drives a vicious, downward cycle, throttling the very engine of wealth creation itself.
+That concentrated, dynastic, static wealth is strangling our economy, our economic growth, our national prosperity.
+Wealth concentration drives a vicious, downward cycle, throttling the very engine of widespread wealth creation itself.

 Because: people with lots of money don’t spend it.
 They just sit on it, like Smaug in his cave.
 The more money you have, the less of it you turn over in spending every year.
 If you have $10,000, you might spend it this year.
 If you have $10 million, you’re not gonna.
 If you have $1,000, you’re at least somewhat likely to spend it all this month.

-Here’s one picture of what that looks like (data sources):
+Here’s a somewhat dated picture of what that looks like (data sources):

 These broad quintile averages obviously don’t put across the realities of the very poor and the very rich; each quintile spans 25 million households.
 But the picture is clear.
-The bottom quintiles turn over 40% or 50% of their wealth every year.
+The bottom quintiles turn over roughly 40% of their wealth every year.
 The richest quintile turns over 5%.
-For a given amount of wealth, wider wealth dispersion means more spending.
+We can only imagine how little of their wealth the truly rich turn over in spending.
+For a given amount of wealth, broader wealth dispersion means more spending.
 It’s arithmetic.

 Now go back to those top-.01% households.
-They have about $5 trillion between them.
-Imagine that they had half that much instead (the suffering), and the rest was spread out among all American households — about $20,000 each.
+They have about $8.8 trillion between them.
+Imagine that they had half that much instead (the suffering), and the rest was spread out among all American households — about $35,000 for each household.

-Assume that all those lower-quintile households spend about 40% of their wealth every year.
-They each get to spend an extra $8,000, and enjoy the results.
-Sounds nice.
-And it’s spending that simply won’t happen with concentrated wealth.
+Assume that all those lower-quintile households spend about 40% of their wealth every year, as they have over decades.
+They each get to spend an extra $14,000, and enjoy the results.
+Sounds nice, and remember: spending is economic activity.
+It’s what’s causes production.
+That spending and economic activity just won’t happen with concentrated wealth.
 The money will just sit there.

 Get Evonomics in your inbox

-Now obviously just transferring $2.5 trillion dollars, one time, is not going to achieve this imagined nirvana.
+Now obviously just transferring $4.4 trillion dollars, one time, is not going to achieve an imagined nirvana.
 Nor is it bloody well likely to happen.
 That example is just to illustrate the arithmetic.
-Absent some serious changes in our wildly skewed income distribution (plus capital gains, the overwhelmingly dominant mechanism of wealth accumulation, which don’t count as “income”), that wealth would just get sucked back up to the very rich, like it has, increasingly, for the past forty years — and really, the past several thousand years.
+Absent some serious changes in our wildly skewed income distribution (plus capital gains, the overwhelmingly dominant mechanism of wealth accumulation, which don’t count as “income”), that wealth would just get sucked back up to the very rich, like it has increasingly for the past forty years — and really, the past several thousand years.

 If wealth is consistently more widely dispersed — like it was after WW II — the extra spending that results causes more production.
 (Why, exactly, do you think producers produce things?)
 And production produces a surplus — value in, more value out.
 It’s the ultimate engine of wealth creation.
 In this little example, we’re talking a trillion dollars a year in additional spending and production.
 GDP would be 5.5% higher.

-If you want to claim that the extra spending would just raise prices, consider the last 20 years.
-Or the last three decades, in Japan.
-And if you think concentrated wealth causes better investment and greater wealth accumulation, ask yourself: what economic theory says that $95 trillion in concentrated wealth will result in more or better investment than $95 trillion in broadly dispersed wealth?
+If you think concentrated wealth causes better investment and greater wealth accumulation, ask yourself: what economic theory says that $185 trillion in concentrated wealth will result in more or better investment than $185 trillion in broadly dispersed wealth?
 Our financial system is supposed to intermediate all that, right?

 This little envelope calc is describing a far more prosperous, comfortable, and secure society — far richer and and one hopes far more peaceful than the one we’re facing under wildly concentrated wealth.
 With the possible exception of a few very rich multi-generational dynasties, everyone’s grandchildren will be far better off 50 years from now if wealth is more widely dispersed.
 And over that half century, hundreds of millions, even billions of people will live far richer, better lives.